Thursday, November 23, 2023

 Captain Davis signed photo

-As an aside to the subject matter of this post, we got to wondering whether Bearns was alone in his attendance records and passion for Princeton – Yale football games.
+As an aside to the subject matter of this post, we got to wondering whether Joseph Bearns was alone in his attendance records and passion for Princeton – Yale football games.
 We’d like to share some of what we found.

 From the December 1, 1933 Princeton Alumni Weekly: